shriyagayatri/Black-Magic/README.md

-# This repositry contains datastructure and algorithms of all the code I have practised
+# This repositry contains datastructure and algorithms of all the stuff i came across
 Hope u enjoy it

 Cheers,